renovatebot/renovate/docs/development/best-practices.md

 ### Write simple code

-Simple code is easy to read and review.
+Simple code is easy to read, review and maintain.
+Choose to write verbose and understandable code instead of "clever" code which might take someone a few attempts to understand what it does.

 - #### Write single purpose functions